YuxingLiu/CarND-Traffic-Sign-Classifier-Project/README.md

 | 23        | Slippery Road | Slippery Road     |   97.7%       |
 | 2         | Speed Limit (50km/h)  |   Speed Limit (50km/h)    | 99.9% |

-The model was able to correctly guess 5 of the 5 traffic signs with over 97% certainty, which gives an accuracy of 100%.
-To further evaluate the performance on individual sign types, the [precision and recall](https://en.wikipedia.org/wiki/Precision_and_recall) on the test set are calculated as follows:
+The model was able to correctly guess 5 of the 5 traffic signs with over 97% certainty, which gives an accuracy of 100%. **Futherfore, the 96.7% high accuracy on the test set implies that the model is neither underfitting nor overfitting.** To further evaluate the performance on individual sign types, the [precision and recall](https://en.wikipedia.org/wiki/Precision_and_recall) on the test set are calculated as follows:

 ```python
 def precision_recall(y_data, y_pred):